 Chocolate gets along with a lot of things: strawberries, cinnamon bears, potato chips, you name it!
 But when it comes to water, that’s where chocolate draws the line.
 The important thing to remember is that chocolate and water do not mix.

-Let’s take a chunk of chocolate again:
+What is Chocolate Seizing?
+Let’s take a chunk of chocolate and find out:

 Melt it down: